BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

       "org_unit_id": "String - id or UUID of the OrgUnit to change", "created_at": "Timestamp in double",
       "updated_at": "Timestamp in double",
-      "changes": {
-        "parent_id": "String? - id or UUID of the parent OrgUnit, may be null or omitted.", "name": "String? - Name of the OrgUnit, may be null or omitted.", "status": "Enum<Status>? - One of `open` or `close`", "org_unit_type_id": "Int? - id of the OrgUnitType, may be null or omitted", "groups": "Array of Group ids? - can be empty, null or omitted.
-Empty means we want to remove all values", "geo_point": { "": "New geopoint for the OrgUnit, may be null or omitted", "latitude": "Double - New latitude of the OrgUnit", "longitude": "Double - New longitude of the OrgUnit", "altitude": "Double - New altitude of the OrgUnit", "accuracy": "Double - New accuracy of the OrgUnit" },
+      "new_parent_id": "String? - id or UUID of the parent OrgUnit, may be null or omitted.", "new_name": "String? - Name of the OrgUnit, may be null or omitted.", "new_org_unit_type_id": "Int? - id of the OrgUnitType, may be null or omitted", "new_groups": "Array of Group ids? - can be empty, null or omitted.
+Empty means we want to remove all values", "new_geo_point": { "": "New geopoint for the OrgUnit, may be null or omitted", "latitude": "Double - New latitude of the OrgUnit", "longitude": "Double - New longitude of the OrgUnit", "altitude": "Double - New altitude of the OrgUnit", "accuracy": "Double - New accuracy of the OrgUnit" },
-        "geo-shape": "String? - GeoJSON representation, may be null or omitted", "instances": "Array of instance ids? - may be null or omitted, cannot be empty" }
+      "new_reference_instances": "Array of instance ids? - may be null or omitted, cannot be empty" }
-    }
   ]
 }